 Outcome 3 Improved access to quality preventive and responsive protection services for girls and boys, both in schools and communities: Children benefited from child protection services, including girl and boy survivors – or those at risk – of violence and other child rights violations were provided with case management services (Output 3.1), identification of and response to key protection risks faced by vulnerable girls and boys was strengthened (Output 3.2), and Community-based CP mechanisms were strengthened in order to reduce Violence, Abuse, Neglect and Exploitation (Output 3.3).

 Outcome 4 Increased realization of child rights through amplifying children’s voices and enhancing transparency and accountability in the delivery of essential basic and social services: Based on child consultations and through child-led media programs on local radio stations, awareness about and the realization of child rights was enhanced.
 This outcome complements Outcome 1 and Outcome 3.
 Programs were developed by and for children and the community through a participatory approach.
 Children were able to voice their most pressing concerns and were heard within their communities, leading to meaningful child participation and amplifying children’s voices.
-Additionally, the work on establishing transparency and accountability mechanisms and implementing social accountability tools with service providers and communities led to improved access to basic and social services ultimately leading to advancing of children’s rights
+Additionally, the work on establishing transparency and accountability mechanisms and implementing social accountability tools with service providers and communities led to improved access to basic and social services, ultimately leading to advancing of children’s rights

 Background and Context

 The project in Sudan took place within a challenging landscape of political instability, conflict, economic hardship, and social distress, which was further intensified by the COVID-19 pandemic, floods, and disease outbreaks.
-Political and armed conflict, primarily between the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF), severely disrupted essential services in 12 out of 18 states, including Khartoum, Gazira, and the greater Kordofan and, Darfur, regions.
+Political and armed conflict, primarily between the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF), severely disrupted essential services in 12 out of 18 states, including Khartoum, Gazira, and the greater Kordofan and Darfur regions.
 The conflict has led to mass displacement, making Sudan the country with the highest number of internally displaced persons globally, including approximately 5.5 million children.
 Access to food, water, shelter, and basic services has been deeply compromised, and education has been particularly affected, with many schools shut down due to the violence and damage to infrastructure.
 Over 6 million children have abandoned schooling, while many schools have been repurposed as emergency shelters, especially for displaced populations.

-Sudan continues to faces numerous challenges within the education sector.
+Sudan continues to face numerous challenges within the education sector.
 Many children are out of school due to displacement, insecurity, and economic struggles.
 The conflict has worsened pre-existing issues such as poverty, harmful cultural practices, and inadequate educational facilities.
 Child marriage and child labor rates are high, compounded by the conflict and the socioeconomic impacts of the COVID-19 pandemic.
 Children are also at risk of recruitment into armed groups and exposure to violence and exploitation.
 Moreover, long distances to school, lack of transportation, inadequate infrastructure, and insufficient support for children with disabilities limit access to education.
-In terms of nutrition, the high rate of food inflation and the increase in food assistance from the World Food Programme (WFP) left many students without access to meals, affectings both their health and their ability to learn effectively.
-Only a fraction of schools providess meals, and clean water remains scarce, further impeding school feeding programs.
+In terms of nutrition, the high rate of food inflation and the increase in food assistance from the World Food Programme (WFP) left many students without access to meals, affecting both their health and their ability to learn effectively.
+Only a fraction of schools provides meals, and clean water remains scarce, further impeding school feeding programs.

-Geographically, the project focuses on 160 schools across the states of South Kordofan, Blue Nile, Sennar, River Nile, Red Sea, and North Kordofan.
-The project reallocated activities from Central Darfur to Red Sea and North Darfur to River Nile as well as from Khartoum state to Blue Nile state where there was a significant influx of internally displaced persons (IDPs), those happened in September 2024
+Geographically, the project focused on 160 schools across the states of South Kordofan, Blue Nile, Sennar, River Nile, Red Sea, and North Kordofan.
+The project reallocated activities from Central Darfur to Red Sea and North Darfur to River Nile, as well as from Khartoum state to Blue Nile state where there was a significant influx of internally displaced persons (IDPs), those happened in September 2024